 As you walk through your potential new home, open cupboards and check the pipes and plumbing under sinks and basins.
 Often overlooked, leaky pipes can cause dangerous mould to grow in dark cupboards, while water damage will cause damage to shelving.
 Also be sure to turn on the taps in the kitchen, baths and showers, to check the house’s water pressure and to determine how quickly the water heats.
 Many new homeowners discover disappointingly weak water pressure after moving in, leaving them with years of arduously waiting for a tub to fill.

 Houses that are placed on the market almost always come with a fresh coat of paint to improve it’s appeal and resale value.
 However, sometimes that clean layer hides serious damage beneath.
 Look for areas that have been patched up, and any indications of corrections made as this tends to indicate cracks or other masked structural damage.

 Lastly, get a home inspection done.
 Professional inspectors know what to look out for and have years of experience in identifying common cover-ups and other structural problems which most people would not notice.
-If you’re currently in the market for a house in Melbourne, contact Focal Point for a thorough inspection and report before you sign any paperwork.
+If you’re currently in the market for a house in Melbourne & Sunshine Coast, contact Focal Point for a thorough inspection and report before you sign any paperwork.

 Related Tags: New Home Building Inspections Melbourne & Sunshine Coast